markszulc/experience-manager-learn.en/help/forms/sign-multiple-documents/create-client-lib.md

 audience: developer
 doc-type: tutorial
 activity: implement
-version: 6.3,6.4,6.5
+version: 6.4,6.5
+kt: 6907
+thumbnail: 6907.jpg
 ---
 # Create Client Lib

-The following code was used in the client lib.
-This client lib is associated with the custom summary component that we had created in the earlier step.
-In this a GET call is made to servlet mounted on /bin/getnextformtosign by passing the customer id and guid extracted from the browsers URL.
-The GET call returns the URL of the next form to be signed or if there is no form to be filled and signed a string "AllDone" is returned.
+Create a custom client lib to extract the url parameters pass those parameters in the GET call.
+The GET call is made to a servlet mounted on /bin/getnextformtosign which returns the url of the next form to sign in the package.

+The following is the code used in the client lib javascript function

 ```java